 Copperas – Also known as ferrous sulfate.
-FE(II) (S04) I order this online from Amazon.com.
+FE(II) (S04) You can get this online from Amazon.com.
 Chemical suppliers will also sell it to you.

 Gum Arabic – Sometimes called “Gum Acaccia,” by some suppliers.
 You can get this in liquid or dry form.
 In liquid form a visit to just about any hobby supply store that sells artist’s supplies should sell jars of Gum Arabic.
 Dry or “crystal,” gum arabic is a bit more difficult to get a hold of.
 I have been told that mexican groceries may sell it.
 I know that I order mine from online from John Neal Bookseller Kremer Pigments, Natural Pigments and (sometimes) Sinopia.

 Water – I don’t use tap water.
 Tap water can be hard or soft and have other issues.
 So instead I use store bought distilled water which is the best analogue for period rainwater that I know about.
 I get it from the local grocery store.
 Usually a gallon is about $1.

 Tools and containers: